On Trains & Buses

 England: Trunk Services

 It might be because of its size, but England hasn’t got a solid express coach backbone to its bus network quite like Scotland or Éire.
 The shortfall has been made up by longer local bus services, of which quite a few are to be found listed here.
-All of these services have a local feel to them, yet they cover longer distances too and that’s one of the criteria that I use to decide what is and isn’t a trunk service.
-Nevertheless, it is a tricky distinction to apply in England, so this list is bound to alter if ever I change my mind on the classification of any entry.
+All of these services have a local feel to them, yet they cover longer distances too and that’s one of the criteria that are used to decide what is and isn’t a trunk service.
+Nevertheless, it is a tricky distinction to apply in England, so this list is bound to alter when a service itself changes.

 1/X1 Liverpool - Birkenhead - Ellesmere Port - Cheshire Oaks - Chester

-These combine to offer a service level that is frequent with one bus every twenty minutes during daytime hours and an hourly service during the evenings of those days.
+These combine to offer a service level that is frequent with three departures every hour during daytime hours and an hourly service during the evenings of those days.
 That the total travel time is nearly two hours makes it all the more impressive even if trains surely are the faster way to travel from major towns.
 With buses, what matters is getting to and from the places between these.

 16: Leek - Cheddleton - Werrington - Hanley, Stoke-on-Trent